bacionejs/stuff/README.md

 ### Limitations
 - **Data only contains words used by more than one game**
-- If you use zzfx and there are no word tokens which perfectly match at least one other game, then it is excluded.
+- If you use zzfx and there are no word tokens which perfectly match at **least one other game**, then it is excluded, for example if your token is ZzFXM vs zzfx.

 ## Developer Notes